Assystant/BookAR-App/README.md

 # BookAR-Server

-This is a React Native application for BookAR-Server.
+This is a React Native application for [BookAR-Server](https://github.com/Assystant/BookAR-Server).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+The app relies on BookAR-Server for communication and backend tasks.

 ### Prerequisites